Skip to main content

-Your right lower quadrant is the bottom right side of your tummy (abdomen) from the tummy button down.
+Your right lower quadrant (RLQ) is the bottom right side of your tummy (abdomen) from the tummy button down.
 There are many causes of right lower quadrant pain in pregnancy.
 Most are of no concern, but it is important to seek medical help if your pain is severe, doesn't settle, or is associated with other symptoms.

 Even if you are pregnant, you can still have tummy pain caused by all the same conditions seen in non-pregnant women.
-See our separate leaflet called Right Lower Quadrant Pain.
-The rest of this leaflet looks only at common causes specific to pregnancy.
-Some examples of rarer causes are provided in Further Reading.
+See our separate leaflet called Right lower quadrant pain.

 Miscarriage